 - How do you make time for self-care with a busy schedule

-How do busy moms manage their time?
+How do busy mums manage their time?

 There’s never enough hours in the day, but what are some pitfalls of a busy lifestyle?

-“As moms, we get so caught up in taking care of everyone else we often forget or neglect ourselves,” says Hui-Callahan.
+“As mums, we get so caught up in taking care of everyone else we often forget or neglect ourselves,” says Hui-Callahan.
 “But, it’s important to keep in mind that to take care of everyone else, we need to take care of ourselves.”

 Pour through any self-help article on time management, and you’ll see staying healthy tops the list every time.